iiasa/message-ix-models/doc/api/disutility.rst

 Template
    This is also a :class:`.Code` object, similar to those in ``technologies``; see below.

+The code creates a source technology for the “disutility” commodity.
-The code does *not* do the following steps needed to completely parametrize the formulation:
+The code does *not* perform the following step(s) needed to completely parametrize the formulation:

-- Set consumer group-specific 'demand' parameter values for new commodities.
+- Set consumer group-specific ``demand`` parameter values for new commodities.
-- Create a source technology for the “disutility” commodity.
+- Set the amounts of “disutility” commodities used as ``input`` to the new usage technologies.

+These must be parametrized based on the particular application.

 Detailed example
 ================

-From :func:`.transport.build.main`:
+This example is similar to the one used in :func:`.test_disutility.test_minimal`:

 .. code-block:: python

+    # Two consumer groups
+    groups = [Code(id="g0"), Code(id="g1")]

+    # Two technologies, for which groups may have different disutilities.
+    techs = [Code(id="t0"), Code(id="t1")]

-    # Add generalized disutility formulation to LDV technologies
+    # Add generalized disutility formulation to some technologies
     disutility.add(
         scenario,

-        # Generate a list of consumer groups
-        consumer_groups=consumer_groups(),

-        # Generate a list of technologies
-        technologies=generate_set_elements("technology", "LDV"),
+        groups=groups,
+        technologies=techs,

         template=Code(
             # Template for IDs of conversion technologies
-            id="transport {technology} usage",
+            id="usage of {technology} by {group}",

             # Templates for inputs of conversion technologies
             input=dict(
                 # Technology-specific output commodity
-                commodity="transport vehicle {technology}",
+                commodity="output of {technology}",
                 level="useful",
-                unit="km",
+                unit="kg",
             ),

             # Templates for outputs of conversion technologies
             output=dict(
                 # Consumer-group–specific demand commodity
-                commodity="transport pax {mode}",
+                commodity="demand of group {group}",
                 level="useful",
-                unit="km",
+                unit="kg",
             ),
         ),
         **options,